damianhakert/damianhakert.github.io/source/direction/index.md

 ## Wishlist

-Below you will find several things we'd really like to see in GitLab.
+Below are features we'd really like to see in GitLab.
 This list is not prioritized.
 We very much welcome contributions that implement any of these things.

 ### Major Wins